Guiw5/sounds-good-app/README.md

 Therefore, I've started to use Implicit Grant

-We never want to expose our application Client Secret to a user, with implicit grant you don't have to, it just need the apiKey
+We never want to expose our application Client Secret to a user, with implicit grant you don't have to, it just need the apiKey.

 With this option you can develop all the code from the client, it less secured but faster, and easy to deploy it.
 Is a great way if you just want to consume an api to test it, show it, like demos or small apps.
 But it's not recommended for apps with long term users.